Las Grutas de Tolantongo: Hot Springs Resort Travel Tips

 3. Different Thermal Hot Pools Have Different Temperatures

-Unfortunately, we did not think the temperature of the thermal pools were very high.
-We could definitely have appreciated sitting in true “hot” springs.
+Unfortunately, we did not think the temperature of the thermal pools was very high.
+We could definitely have appreciated sitting in true โhotโ springs.

-But it’s important to know that not all hot pools are the same temperature.
-Due to how the pools are built and how the water cascades down from the upper pools to the lower pools, some pools are inevitably warmer than others.
+But itโs important to know that not all hot pools are the same temperature.
+Due to how the pools are built and how the water cascades down from the upper to lower pools, some pools are inevitably warmer than others.

 Test out the temperature of the different pools before settling in one.